aiekick/GlslOptimizerV2/README.md

 ## Contributions / issues :

-As said im not an expert, so i you want help me, your are welocme.
+As said im not an expert, so i you want help me, your are welcome.

 Contributiosn : you can send a pull reaquest or speak about in isseu tab.
 Issues : use issue tab